tunny17/Tunny17/README.md

 <h1 align="left">Hey, I'm Adetunji, a Frontend Developer.</h1>

-🔭 I’m currently working as a freelance Frontend Developer.
+🔭 I’m currently working as a freelance Frontend Developer. <br />
-🌱 I’m currently learning about Typescript and it's applications.
+🌱 I’m currently learning about Typescript and it's applications. <br />
-🤔 I’m looking for help with real-world project opportunities.
+🤔 I’m looking for help with real-world project opportunities. <br />
 💬 Ask me just about anything.
-I am happy to help.
+I am happy to help. <br />
-📫 How to reach me: tvnji01@gmail.com
+📫 How to reach me: tvnji01@gmail.com <br />
-⚡ Fun fact: Everytime you paint a room, it gets a little bit smaller.
+⚡ Fun fact: Everytime you paint a room, it gets a little bit smaller. <br />

 ## Connect with me
 <div align="center">